ShivRaiGithub/SubnetAssessment/README.md

 # AVAX-Advanced
 ## Subnet Assessment

 These Solidity contracts contains simple programs that allow someone to work with tokens.
-The deployment and testing were done on an avalanche subnet on local-network.
+The deployment and testing were done on an avalanche subnet.